 A couple of notes before I post the recipe…You don’t need any special tools.
 Just a bowl and a skillet.
 If you don’t want to use tahini as a dressing, you can just use the leftover marinade as a dressing.
 One last thought…when cooking tempeh, boiling it before sauteing enhances the flavor.
 Some people feel that tempeh never gets tender and always has a bitter taste.
 To avoid this, I boil the tempeh for a few minutes before sauteing.
 You can also soak it for an hour.
 If you are using tofu or another meat substitute, then you do not need to do this.

-- 3-4 cups desired lettuce I used spinach and green leaf
+3-4 cups desired lettuce (romaine, spinach, green leaf, etc.)

-- 1/4 cup reduced sodium soy sauce can use coconut aminos or tamari.
+1/4 cup reduced sodium soy sauce or coconut aminos